 |Nationality:||United States of America|

 What is Fred Couples' net worth?

 Fred Couples is an American professional golfer who has a net worth of $120 million.
 Over the course of his career, he has competed on the PGA Tour and the PGA Tour Champions.
-His achievements include 64 tournament wins, including the Masters Tournament in 1992.
+His achievements include 15 PGA Tour wins 64 overall tournament wins.
+He won the Masters Tournament in 1992.
 Fred also won the Players Championship in 1984 and 1996.
 In the modern era, he is known for competing in the Senior Players Championship, and he won his first senior major in 2011.
 He has gone on to win the Senior Open Championships and many other honors as a senior player.
 In 2013, he was inducted into the World Golf Hall of Fame in his early 50s.
 Fans know Fred Couples by the nickname "Boom Boom," a moniker he has earned due to his driving ability off the tee.

 Like many notable professional golf players, he has been instrumental in designing golf courses around the country, including the Lost Canyon Golf Course in Simi Valley, California.

 Frederick Steven Couples was born on October 3rd of 1959 in Seattle.
 His family name was originally Coppola, but his Italian immigrant grandparents changed it to Couples in order to fit in with their new American surroundings.
 Fred grew up in a working-class household alongside his two siblings, and he was raised near Seattle's Jefferson Park golf course.
 It was here that he developed his golf skills as a young boy.
 Throughout his entire career, Fred has always stressed that he is completely self-taught and never hired a swing coach.